 Free Cash Flow to Equity (FCFE) from CFO?

-Free Cash Flow to Equity (FCFE) is the amount of cash generated by a company that can be potentially distributed to its shareholders.
+Free Cash Flow to Equity (FCFE) is the amount of cash generated by a company that can be potentially distributed to its shareholders – you can calculate FCFE from CFO (cash flow from operations).
 FCFE is a key metric in one of the approaches in the Discounted Cash Flow (DCF) valuation model.
-Using the FCFE, an analyst can determine the Net Present Value (NPV) of a company’s equity, which can be subsequently used to calculate the theoretical share price of the company.
+Using the FCFE, an analyst can determine the Net Present Value (NPV) of a company’s equity, which can be subsequently used to calculate the company’s theoretical share price.

 FCFE is different from Free Cash Flow to Firm (FCFF), which indicates the amount of cash generated to all holders of the company’s securities (both investors and lenders).

 One of the approaches to calculating free cash flow to equity is based on the use of cash flow from operations (CFO) from the company’s cash flow statement.
 Cash flow from operations (also known as operating cash flow) is the amount of cash generated by a company from its ongoing business activities, excluding any financing and investing activities.

 Essentially, the abovementioned approach is a shortcut to the FCFE from net income approach.
 Recall that the cash from operations is calculated using the formula below:

 CFO = Net Income + Depreciation & Amortization – ΔWorking Capital